near/docs/docs/roles/developer/contracts/shell.md

 near view <contractName> <methodName> [args]     # make smart contract call which can view state
 ```

-`view` methods don't change the state of the blockchain, as opposed to `change` methods which do, and therefore require a cryptographic signature, cost a little more to compute and take a little longer to process since they're execution is recorded permanently on the blockchain (which requires consensus)
+`view` methods don't change the state of the blockchain, as opposed to `change` methods which do, and therefore require a cryptographic signature.
+This costs a little more to compute and take a little longer to process since their execution is recorded permanently on the blockchain (which requires consensus).

 </blockquote>